 If you or your child are facing criminal disciplinary actions from a college or university, you may want to confer with an experienced Charleston student defense lawyer to discuss the best options for your particular case.
 Let a seasoned criminal defense attorney fight for you.

-Types of Cases Brought Against a Student
+Types of Cases Brought against Students

 The most common types of charges brought against students on a college campus pertain to the use of alcohol or drugs.
 Across the U.S., it is illegal for individuals under the age of 21 to consume alcohol or provide alcohol to minors.
 Simply attending a party with alcohol and minors present could lead to a criminal or academic charge.
 A student may also face severe penalties for using a fake driver’s license or another form of identification to purchase alcohol or enter a bar or nightclub.

 Some students may also experiment with illegal drugs like marijuana for the first time in college.
-Possession of an illicit substance may carry harsh academic penalties.
+Possession of an illicit substance may carry harsh penalties.

 Hearing Process for Students

-Contacting a Charleston Student Defense Attorney
+Contact a Charleston Student Defense Attorney Now